 The outside of Dinty Moore’s Bar in Nebraska City.
 It’s located at the back of the building.

-In 1906 Clyde Gunn operated the small cafe that was busted for selling intoxicating liquor without a license.
-It was sold shortly thereafter to John Mickelson who had worked as an agent for Blatz Brewing.
-John obtained a liquor license and later gave the bar the name Dinty Moore’s Lunch Room.
-The name is actually inspired by a very popular comic strip called Bringing Up Father which ran from 1913-2000.
-The main character was a tavern owner named Dinty Moore.
-It was so popular that hundreds of establishments adopted the name.
-Perhaps the most well known was a restaurant in the heart of Broadway in New York City.
-The owner of that particular Dinty Moore was James Moore who happened to be friends with the cartoon’s illustrator George McManus.
-On a side note, Hormel later acquired the Dinty Moore name as well as the canned beef stew that was developed by a grocery store in Minneapolis.
+In 1906, Clyde Gunn operated the small cafe that was busted for selling intoxicating liquor without a license.
+It was sold shortly thereafter to John Mickelson, who had worked as an agent for Blatz Brewing.
+Mickelson obtained a liquor license and later gave the bar the name Dinty Moore’s Lunch Room.
+The name is actually inspired by a very popular comic strip called Bringing Up Father that ran from 1913 to 2000.
+One of the characters from the long-running cartoon was a tavern owner named, of all things, Dinty Moore.
+The comic was so popular that hundreds of establishments adopted the name.
+Perhaps the most well-known was a restaurant in the heart of Broadway in New York City.
+The owner of that particular Dinty Moore was James Moore, who happened to be friends with the cartoon’s creator and illustrator, George McManus.
+The name was even used for a canned beef stew brand that was developed by a grocery store in Minneapolis.
+The stew and the name Dinty Moore were later acquired by Hormel.

 Historic photo inside Dinty Moore’s in Nebraska City.
 Courtesy of Dinty Moores Facebook page.

-Damage was caused to the building in 1920 as the result of a lightning strike.
-John passed away in 1921 clearing the way for cigar shop owner and former city treasurer Isaac Phifer to take over Dinty Moore.
-During this time, with prohibition in effect, they moved to the basement where they opened a speakeasy.
-They installed a trapdoor that led to the basement with cobblestone walkways.
-In those days there was a door from the street to the basement of the drug store which had a tunnel that led to the speakeasy.
-It also had stairs up to the drug store which was located in the same building.
-The first automobile owner in Nebraska City, Isaac would sell the bar to Mason Colbert who operated it for a short time from 1930-1935 before selling it himself for health reasons.
+The building was damaged in 1920 due to a lightning strike.
+Just one year later, Mickelson passed away, clearing the way for cigar shop owner and former city treasurer Isaac Phifer to take over Dinty Moore.
+During this time, with prohibition in effect, they moved to the basement where they opened a speakeasy while operating a drug store on the main floor.
+Phifer even installed a trapdoor leading to the basement, which had cobblestone walkways.
+There was also a door from the street to the basement of the drug store, which had a tunnel that led to the speakeasy.
+Phifer, reportedly the first automobile owner in Nebraska City, eventually sold the bar to Mason Colbert, who operated it for a short time from 1930 to 1935 before selling it himself for health reasons.

 Photo looking inside the Dinty Moore’s with the old bar stools and bar.
 Courtesy of Dinty Moore’s Facebook page.

 This marked the start of a long run for the Schreiner family.
-Joseph Schreiner owned it from 1935-1946.
-During this time he renovated the bar.
-His son Harry would take over and run it until 1982.
-Grandson Steve and his wife Linda owned it from 1982 until they retired in 2012.
-It was briefly reopened with a new owner under the name Kaster’s Pub & Grill.
-Omaha native Tim Pendrell stepped forward to save it when a new potential buyer proposed gutting the bar.
-Tim had relocated from his home in New York City to accept a job as the executive director for Nebraska City Tourism and Commerce.
-He restored the bar so that it looked similar to the way it did in the 1920’s and 1930’s.
+Joseph Schreiner owned it from 1935 to 1946, during which he renovated the bar.
+After that, his son Harry ran it until 1982, followed by grandson Steve and his wife Linda, until they retired in 2012.
+It briefly reopened with a new owner under the name Kaster’s Pub & Grill.
+After a potential new buyer proposed gutting the bar, Omaha native Tim Pendrell stepped forward to save it and even restored it so that it looked like it did in the 1920s and 1930s.
+Pendrell had relocated from his home in New York City to accept a job as the executive director for Nebraska City Tourism and Commerce.

-Throughout its life, Dinty Moore was a popular gathering spot for town gossip and the workers that visited after their shifts.
-Today known as a Cheers-type bar where everybody knows each other’s names, it was visited by Frank and Jesse James during their visits to Nebraska City.
-It still has the old 15 bar stools and the original bar where men would dig holes with their nickels when trying to decide whether to walk away with money in their pocket or to have another pint.
+Known today as a Cheers-type bar where everybody knows each other, the site was also visited by Frank and Jesse James during their time in Nebraska City.
+It still has the old 15 bar stools and the original bar where men would dig holes with their nickels when trying to decide whether to walk away with money in their pockets or to have another pint.

 Content written by Omaha Exploration – follow my page for more!
 Please also feel free to leave a comment.
 If there’s something you want to learn more about, let me know.
 In the meantime, keep exploring!